awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* boolean

-If this is true it will wait until metadata for the new topics doesn't throw LEADER_NOT_AVAILABLE.
+If set to true, waits until metadata for the new topics doesn't throw LEADER_NOT_AVAILABLE.

 ---